I love teaching art to children and my philosophy is quite simple: to engage, inspire and teach art with age-appropriate techniques and subjects.

 I use the standard 12″ x 18″ drawing paper for most projects but if you cut that paper in half, children can complete the project in much less time.
 Not only does it save time, but it saves on supplies as well.
 All my projects can be done on smaller sheets, so don’t feel by using a smaller paper size you are compromising.

-The trick to making an art project look completed is outlining.
-I’ve talked about outlining before and it’s because it really makes the art piece pop.
+The trick to making an art project looking complete is to teach how to outline and add contrast to children.
+I’ve talked about outlining before and it’s because it really makes the art pop.
+Think of how often Matisse outlined his work.
 If you are doing a drawing in pencil and then decide to paint with watercolors, it’s really hard to keep the contrast unless there is a dark line in there somewhere.
 Use a sharpie waterproof black marker, oil pastel or even black paint and a small brush.
 It really makes a difference.
 And it doesn’t always have to be black…try a blue or even a red.
 Cool.